Secrets of Mindful Masturbation: How it can enhance your orgasm and make you a better lover

-What started as my usual bedtime routine turned into one of my favorite masturbation experiences of all time.
+What started as my usual bedtime routine turned into one of my favorite mindful masturbation experiences of all time.
 Because the temps had doubled overnight, I used cold water to wash my face.
 A few drops broke away and slithered down my chest, bringing equal parts relief and bliss.
 Giggling, I began dripping water all over my body.
 Each sense heightened.
 Goosebumps covered my skin.
 Eventually I reached a breathless release.
 Not an orgasm like you typically think, but a full body ahh.

 “Thank god I decided to do this mindful masturbation challenge” I thought to myself, before wiping up the floor and heading to bed.
 I slept like a baby.